-Scotland’s role in WW1 was significant and, as we learn more about the conflict and the archaeological evidence though local and national projects and new information and resources, we hope this will help to keep the legacy alive and be a fitting commemoration for current and future generations to share.
-At first the War seemed like an escape route from financial pressures at home and there was an initial rush to enlist with the British Expeditionary Force.
-Closer to home, hundreds of sites and stuctures were built for the defence of Scotland and a list of these has been brought together in one place on the CANMORE website.
+Scotland’s role in the First World War was significant and, as we learn more about the conflict and the archaeological evidence though local and national projects and new information and resources, we hope this will help to keep the legacy alive and be a fitting commemoration for current and future generations to share.
+At first the War seemed like an adventure for many was an initial rush to enlist with the British Expeditionary Force.
+Thousands of volunteer regiments were also sent for training, many at Stobs Camp, near Hawick and subsequently sent to the front.
+Closer to home, hundreds of sites and structures were built for the defence of Scotland and much about these can be found on the CANMORE website.

 How can I get involved?

-This list of physical remains in Scotland could be your starting point for getting involved in the Homefront Legacy project which is looking for volunteers to help survey, research and record buildings and sites that played a role before, during and after the conflict.
-Archaeology Scotland have helped run and co-ordinate Homefront Legacy Training events in Invergordon, Haddington and an upcoming event in Hawick.
+Homefront Legacy project is looking for volunteers to help survey, research and record buildings and sites that played a role before, during and after the conflict.
+Archaeology Scotland have helped run and co-ordinate Homefront Legacy Training events in Invergordon, Haddington and Hawick.
 This project is being coordinated by the Council for British Archaeology and you will need to register and log in to download the Online Recording Toolkit.
 You should talk to your local authority archaeologist about your ideas for recording as there may be help available or projects already started in your area.

 A wide range of organisations are involved in the commemoration.
-We are running sessions for schools at Stobs Military Camp as part of our Heritage Heroes project and there are resources for schools available from the new Historic Environment Scotland First World War website in the Learning section.
-Many more local project will be developed over the coming years and it’s worth keeping an eye on these websites for updates on what’s happening.
+Check out Historic Environment Scotland’s First World War website in the Learning section.
+Many local projects have been developed over the recently and it’s worth keeping an eye on these websites for updates on what’s happening.

 - Archaeology Scotland, Adopt-a-Monument